OData/v3ProtocolDocument/OData.markdown

 ### 8.6.3. `202 Accepted`

-A server MAY reply to a Data Modification Request with `202 Accepted`, indicating that the request has been accepted but has not yet completed.
+A service MAY reply to a Data Modification Request with `202 Accepted`, indicating that the request has been accepted but has not yet completed.
 In this case, the response body MUST contain a [`Location` header](#locationheader) in addition to a [`Retry-After` header](#retry-afterheader), and the response body MUST be empty.

 Once the request has successfully completed, the service MUST return `303 See Other` with a [`Location` header](#locationheader) specifying the final URL to retrieve the outcome of the operation.
 The response body and headers from this final URL MUST be formatted as would the completion of the initial Data Modification Request.